zsolnaih/devops-path/README.md

 - 📖 Explored the **AWS Well-Architected Framework**, which gave me a structured way of thinking about best practices.
 - 🔄 Next week marks the beginning of the **exam preparation phase** — I plan to rewatch some parts of the training that didn’t fully stick, and start practicing with **test exams** to assess my readiness.

+### Week 5 (2025-09-0*)
+- 📝 Focused entirely on **practice exams** this week.
+- 📊 My first attempt scored **60%**, which I was fairly satisfied with as a starting point.
+- ✅ Completed a total of **3 practice exams** so far — the latest one was already a **passing score on the first try**, showing clear progress.
+- 🔄 I will continue practicing with more test exams over the next couple of weeks to strengthen weaker areas.
+- 🎯 If the trend continues, I feel confident that I’ll be ready to book the **real certification exam** soon.

 ---

 ## 🔗 Connect